-The castle in this picturesque fishing village was built in the 15th century by the Norman-descended Laffan family.
-The adjacent salt-house was constructed in the 17th century and was used to salt the fish that was landed at Slade Harbour.
+The castle in this picturesque fishing village was built in the 15th century by the Laffan family, descendants of the first Norman settlers in Wexford.
+The adjacent salthouse was constructed in the 17th century and was used to salt the fish that was landed here in the harbour.

 The Knights Templar Connection